williamsbdev/code-camp/NOTES.md

  - an addon is simply a very opinionate node module
  - ember applications know how to pull in and namespace addons

+## Server Mocks

+    ember generate http-mock login
+    ember g http-mock login

+- creates a simple express app that allows you to interact with app in server mode
+- mock any and all requests and provide stub data for responses

 ## Let's create an addon

     ember addon foobar